drduh/PC-Engines-APU-Router-Guide/README.md

 If you've never used IPTables before, start with the following shell script and edit it to suit your needs.

-Create a file called `firewall.sh` with the following contents:
+Create a file called `firewall.sh` with the following contents or download a similar version from [drduh/config/firewall.sh](https://github.com/drduh/config/blob/master/firewall.sh):

 ```
 #!/bin/bash